jangelsb/git-plus-alfred-workflow/readme.md

 - Use the default settings

 - or **make it your own**
-  - All commands in this workflow are defined in a YAML config file
+  - All commands in this workflow are defined in a YAML config file: [actions.yaml](https://github.com/jangelsb/git-plus-alfred-workflow/blob/main/actions.yaml)
   - Copy [actions.yaml](https://github.com/jangelsb/git-plus-alfred-workflow/blob/main/actions.yaml) to your computer
   - Update your workflow to use this file
   - Customize it 😎

 ### Step 3 (optional)
 - **Add custom commands:**
-  - Change the inline YAML or add another YAML file in your setup
+  - Change the inline config or add another config file in your setup
-  - Create specific YAML files for certain repositories using `actions_path` from Step 1
+  - Create specific configs for certain repositories using `config` from Step 1

 ---